 Maladaptive or unhealthy Guilt happens when guilt is exaggerated, distorted or perceived incorrectly, having guilt for circumstances out of their control, or when amends are not possible for behaviors.
 This type of guilt is usually unjustifiable.
 Toxic and Existential guilt fall under this type.2

-Caregivers can develop unhealthy guilt after a loved one passes away.
+Caregiver guilt can develop in unhealthy ways after a loved one passes away.
 Oftentimes, they will question whether they provided enough care or made the right decisions.
 These judgments are often critical and unfavorable and do not take into consideration how the caregiver did provide support.
 Adaptive or healthy guilt will typically resolve itself while maladaptive/unhealthy guilt can have long-lasting and serious implications on one’s mental health.

 How Can Feelings of Guilt Affect Your Mental Health?

-Healthy, natural guilt can help promote empathy, promote repair in relationships.2 Being able to recognize and understand that guilt is a normal emotion when justifiable will help propel you to make amends and reflect on future behaviors or choices that might impact others.
+Healthy, natural guilt can help promote empathy and repair in relationships.2 Being able to recognize and understand that guilt is a normal emotion can help propel you to make amends and reflect on future choices that might impact others.

-Furthermore it can lead to negative impacts on relationships, sleep, eating, hobbies/interests, and concentration/focus all which impact your mental health overall.3
+Furthermore it can lead to negative impacts on relationships, sleep, eating, hobbies/interests, and concentration, all of which impact your mental health overall.3

 When to Get Professional Help for Feeling Guilty

-Guilt is an emotion that does not make us feel good inside.
 Everyone experiences guilt throughout their life.
 Healthy, adaptive guilt can typically be resolved by oneself in a reasonable amount of time.
-Toxic, Existential, and Maladaptive/Unhealthy guilt can be much more difficult to resolve on our own and we might need the help of our support network or therapy.
+Toxic, existential, and maladaptive guilt can be much more difficult to resolve on your own, and you might need the help of your support network or therapy.

-Some other indicators it might be time to seek help include:
+Some other indicators it might be time to seek help for toxic guilt include:

 - Finding yourself unable to accept what happened or forgive yourself